molpopgen/fwdpp/test/README.md

 3. Minimum number of recombination events ([Hudson and Kaplan](http://www.genetics.org/content/111/1/147.abstract))
 4. [Zeng et al.'s H'](http://www.genetics.org/content/174/3/1431.abstract), a normalized version of [Fay and Wu's H](http://www.genetics.org/content/155/3/1405.abstract).

-Two comparisons are made to diploid.
+Two comparisons are made to diploid_ind.
 One is with N=100 and another with N = 1000.

 The output that I get (which also shows the seeds I used) is [here](NeutralModelsKRT.md).